Several Nordic agreements have been adopted to promote mutual recognition and mobility.

 Find the document here:

-Agreement on Nordic Educational Community at Upper Secondary School Level
+Nordic Agreement on Co-operation on Upper Secondary School Education

-This agreement was concluded in 1992 and covers general secondary as well as vocational schools.
+This agreement covers general secondary as well as vocational education.

 Labour market agreements